RCameron93/FehlerFabrik/README.md

 ![Image of PSI OP](https://github.com/RCameron93/FehlerFabrik/blob/master/docs/images/FFPSIOP.png)

 PSI OP is a 4 operator FM percussion voice.
 It's *heavily* based on a popular Eurorack hardware drum module, so if you can find a manual for such a module, that'll explain the functionality until I can write some proper documentation!

+By default, PSI OP has a DC offset filter on it's output.
+This can be toggled via the context menu.

 The opal wavetable used in PSI OP is taken from [ValleyRack](https://github.com/ValleyAudio/ValleyRackFree/tree/v1.0/src/Common/Wavetables)

 ## Sigma